 Before The Wizarding World of Harry Potter, the “theme” in theme parks was exclusively relegated to the attractions themselves, whether they be dark rides or stage shows; food was still strictly of the hamburger, hotdog, and pizza variety, confined to bland cafeterias.
-The Boy Who Lived has upended this status quo just as much as he did Lord Voldemort’s – now, providing exclusive experiences to engage every one of a guest’s five senses is just as standard as is selling t-shirts or providing character meet-‘n-greets.
+The Boy Who Lived has upended this status quo just as much as he did Lord Voldemort’s – now, providing exclusive experiences to engage every one of a guest’s five senses is just as standard as selling t-shirts or providing character meet and greets.

 But labeling the signature potion as just “one item” is a trifle misleading, as there is now a whole fleet of Butterbeer-infused goodies, spanning both liquids and solids.
 Which version to try (no, they don’t all taste quite the same, and, no, not everyone enjoys all six of the varieties), where to find it, and how much it costs are all critical components to a successful Universal Orlando Resort vacation – and can all be overwhelming to the average muggle who wants to even just quickly visit Harry’s wondrous world.